18F/content-guide/pages/punctuation.md

 **Colons:** Capitalize the first word after a colon, only if what follows is a complete sentence.
 See the examples below.

-*I have several favorite genres: poetry, fiction, and nonfiction.*
+*I have several favorite foods: apples, bananas, and naan chips.*

-*I have several favorite genres: Poetry is my first love, but nonfiction is a rising star in my life.*
+*I have several favorite foods: Apples were my first favorite snack, but naan chips are a rising star in my life.*

 **Commas:** We prefer the serial comma (sometimes called the Oxford comma).
 In a list of three or more, include a comma before the